msvest/edinburgh-airbnb-may2020/README.md

 ## Motivation

-This project investigates AirBnB Edinburgh data, investigating the factors that affect the price and popularity of listed properties.
+This project investigates AirBnB Edinburgh data, investigating the factors that affect the price and popularity (number of bookings in the next 90 days) of listed properties.

 Specifically, I look at neighbourhood, reviews, and the host, to see what effect they have on property price and popularity.
 I also make a Linear Regression model to see if there are other factors that influence price and popularity.